KennethMWJr/The-Barber-Shop/project_worksheet.md

 #### PostMVP

-- Barber's can log in with User Auth to see their queue
+- Barbers can log in with Authentication to access their individual queue.
+- Users can log in to edit and remove their name from a queu.
+- Prevent clients from adding themselves to multiple barbers.